Blueberries – Celebrating 100 Years

-We can buy and enjoy blueberries today thanks to the efforts of two enthusiastic and enterprising individuals in the early 1900s.
-At the time, people didn’t think blueberries could be domesticated, but Elizabeth White, the daughter of a New Jersey farmer, was determined to cultivate the highbush blueberry.
-She teamed up with Dr. Frederick Coville to identify wild blueberry plants with the most desirable properties, crossbreed the bushes and create vibrant new blueberry varieties.
-Colville and White produced the first commercial crop of blueberries out of Whitesbog, New Jersey in 1916.
+In the early 20th century, people didn’t think blueberries could be domesticated, but Elizabeth White, the daughter of a New Jersey farmer, was determined to grow a flourishing industry for cultivated blueberries.
+In 1911, she teamed up with USDA botanist Frederick Coville to identify wild plants with the most desirable properties, crossbreed the bushes and create vibrant new blueberry varieties.
+Coville and White harvested and sold the first commercial crop of blueberries out of Whitesbog, N.J., in 1916.
+In 2015-2016, we’re commemorating the history of blueberries and the Centennial anniversary of the fruits of their labor.